 The external DATACLK signal must be LOW or \overline{CS} must be HIGH prior to \overline{BUSY} rising (see time t{25} in Figures 7 and 8).
-If this is not observed, the output shift register of the ADS7812 will not be updated with the conversion result.
+If this is not observed during this time, the output shift register of the ADS7813 will not be updated with the conversion result.
 Instead, the previous contents of the shift register will remain and the new result will be lost.